In February 2000, Katherine Knight stabbed John Charles Thomas Price to death and cooked his remains — then served them to his two children.

 She then lay down next to the headless, mutilated corpse of Price, took a large number of pills, and passed out.

+In the kitchen, police found Price’s head, boiling in a pot of vegetables on the stove.
 On the table, they found two full plates, each labeled with a name.
-In horror, the police realized what had happened – Katherine Knight had been planning on serving John Price’s body parts to his children.
+In horror, the police realized that Knight had planned to serve John Price’s body parts to his children.